nodejitsu/handbook/book.md

 In addition to the commands aliased to `jitsu create`, `jitsu deploy` and `jitsu list`, the `apps` resource allows you to create, destroy, stop, start and otherwise interact with your applications.

+### jitsu env <action>

+Jitsu allows you to set environment variables on your production environment.
+For example, [Express](http://expressjs.com), a popular node.js web framework, uses the `NODE_ENV` environment variable to change behavior based on whether the environment is for development or production.
+In the case of Express, nodejitsu has `NODE_ENV` set to "production" by default, but if one wanted to change this variable or add more for their application, `jitsu env` supplies the tools to do so.

 ### jitsu config <action>